 At what age does soccer get serious?

-Soccer becomes more serious for kids at different ages.
+Soccer has become more serious for kids at different ages.
 In general, around U11 is when soccer makes a clear leap in terms of cost, time commitment, and competition.

 Before this age, kids do not have to try out to play on a team, but U11 is the first year of tryouts.
 Tryouts mean that kids are split into teams based on perceived skill level.